Mike Haysman

 Michael Donald Haysman (born 22 April 1961) is an Australian born international cricket commentator.
 Prior to his broadcasting career, he is perhaps best known as a participant in the South African rebel tours.

 Haysman was born in Adelaide, South Australia.

 As a first class cricketer, he represented Leicestershire, Northern Transvaal, South Australia and Transvaal domestic sides.

 From 1985 to 1987, Haysman represented the Australian XI in the South African rebel tours.

 Haysman worked for SuperSport for over ten years, hosting cricket show Extra Cover and making regular appearances on Super Saturday.
 On 28 October 2006 he recorded his last SuperSport appearance.
-He lived in Miami for nearly three years working with Allen Stanford's Caribbean Twenty 20 as commentator and analyst but moved to Los Angeles after Stanford's conviction on fraud charges.
+He lived in Miami for nearly three years working with Allen Stanford's Twenty20 competition as commentator and analyst but moved to Santa Monica, California after Stanford's conviction on fraud charges.
 Haysman now resides in Los Angeles and travels when and where his services are required to host and commentate.
 Nowadays he is working primarily for SuperSport, ESPN International and Ten Sports.

 Career

-In 1978-79 Haysman represented the Australian Under 19 team.
+In 1978–79 Haysman represented the Australian Under 19 team.

-In 1981-82 he scored 264 for the South Australian U 23 side against WA.
+In 1981–82 he scored 264 for the South Australian U 23 side against WA.